Library

 This phase consists of adding additional information, outside of what the building department requires, to produce a drawing set for construction.
 This phase will consist of a kick-off meeting with the entire team to understand what information should be included in the set.
 The contractor will largely let us know if additional details are required and we will work with you to determine the finishes, fixtures, and equipment.

-Interior Elevation of a Bathroom Wall
+Interior elevation of a bathroom wall

-Construction Administration
+Construction Consultation

 Once the permit application is approved and the construction documents are completed, we will send the drawings to the contractor for one more review and final estimate.
 Once construction starts, we will work as a team to answer questions and review the work for compliance with the construction documents.
 We will help address items missed in the field, add additional details and clarifications to our drawings, and find solutions to unforeseen issues.